manthan127/AlertifySwift/README.md

 # AlertifySwift

+AlertifySwift Provides framework-independent functions to show system popups easily in your App.

 AlertifySwift can be used to show popups in your iOS app from anywhere it will find the current screen the user is using and show a popup on that screen

-AlertifySwift Provides framework-independent (UIKit or SwiftUI) functions to show system popups easily in your iOS App
 - to display an alert popup
 ```
 do {